jankaszel/hyperswarm-http/README.md

 2. `node client.js` Start a ‘requesting’ peer (sending HTTP requests and receiving responses, connecting to the server).
 3. `node proxy.js` Start a proxy that relays Hyperswarm protocol messages from a WebRTC stream into the Hyperswarm network.
 4. `npm run dev` Set your browser to `http://localhost:3000/`.
 The client will connect to the server via the WebRTC-Hyperswarm-proxy.

+## Related Work

+- Maymounkov, P., & Mazières, D. (2002).
+Kademlia: A Peer-to-Peer Information System Based on the XOR Metric.
+In Peer-to-Peer Systems (pp. 53–65).
+Springer Berlin Heidelberg. https://doi.org/10.1007/3-540-45748-8_5
+- Kleppmann, M., Wiggins, A., van Hardenberg, P., & McGranaghan, M. (2019).
+Local-first software: you own your data, in spite of the cloud.
+In Proceedings of the 2019 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software - Onward!
+2019.
+ACM Press. https://doi.org/10.1145/3359591.3359737
+- Frazee, P. (2018).
+Announcing Hyperswarm. [online] pfrazee.hashbase.io.
+Available at: https://pfrazee.hashbase.io/blog/hyperswarm [Accessed 24 Oct.
+2019].